Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 All of these areas are located far from the Cancun city center, so you will not accidentally wander into these areas.

-You can still confidently walk around downtown Cancun, without worrying you will suddenly be in a dangerous area.
+You can still confidently walk around downtown Cancun without worrying that you will suddenly be in a dangerous area.

 Violent crimes make headlines, and, thankfully, most of the violent crimes that happen in Cancun are far from tourist zones.
-That does not mean that there is no crime you need to worry about while on vacation.
+That does not mean there is no crime to worry about while on vacation.

 Things like petty theft and scams happen all the time in tourist destinations all over the world, and Cancun is no exception.